mhammedyildirim/powerdns-zabbix-template/README.md

 There are only 3 pre-configured triggers.
 These are pre-configured triggers: ```PowerDNS: pdns.make-dns-query```, ```PowerDNS: security-status (Mandatory Upgrade)```, ```PowerDNS: security-status (Recommended Upgrade)``` .

-The instructions and template were tested on Rocky Linux 9, PowerDNS version 4.8.3, Zabbix 6.0 LTS and Zabbix Agent 2 6.0 LTS
+The instructions and template were tested on Rocky Linux 9, PowerDNS 4.8.3, Zabbix 6.0 LTS and Zabbix Agent 2 6.0 LTS

 ## Metrics
 ```